mathgladiator/adama-lang/docs/docs/reference-privacy-and-bubbles.md

 viewer_is<owner> int data_only_for_owner;
 ```

-Here, the field owner is referenced via the privacy modifer for data_only_for_owner such that only the device/client that is authenticated is able to see that data.
+Here, the field owner is referenced via the privacy modifer for data_only_for_owner such that only the device/client authenticated can see that data.

 ### use_policy&lt;&gt; &amp; policy

-As visibility may depend on some intrinic logic or internal state, ```use_policy``` will leverage code outlined via a policy.
+As visibility may depend on some intrinsic logic or internal state, ```use_policy``` will leverage code outlined via a policy.
 This code is then run when the client wishes to see the data.

 ```adama
 record Card {